Herring-UGAECSE-2920-S22/Class-Instructions/Deliverables/deliverable3.md

 Now that you know how to use your raspberry pi's GPIOs you now can use them to move your motors.

+In addition to that you will find the SN754410 chip in your kit.
+This is a Quadruple Half H-Driver better known as a H-Bridge.
+You will need this to drive your motors, check out the data sheet for this chip [here](https://www.sparkfun.com/datasheets/IC/SN754410.pdf)

 First, you'll need to demonstrate that you can take advantage of some of the basic motor features necessary for creating a functional audio car.
 This means getting your motors to move.
 So create a program and wire up your motors to demonstrate both motors moving forward and backward and also one motor moving at a time.

 TURN IN: A short video showing the basic motor features to be turned in on ELC.
 We will also be looking at your github for the code working your H-bridge and motor together.